+- Spring 2024

+- Fall 2022

+- Fall 2020

 - Spring 2018

 - Fall 2017

 - Spring 2017

-- Spring 2015
+• Spring 2015

-- Fall 2014

-These years were selected for contours because they are representative of current conditions, and because these years identify conditions near January 1, 2015, when SGMA came into effect.
+These years were selected for display because they are representative of current conditions and seasonal patterns.
 The contour maps are described below.

-Each contour map follows the same general format.
-Each contour map is contoured at a 50-foot contour interval, with contour elevations indicated in white numeric labels, and measurements at individual monitoring points indicated in black numeric labels.
-Areas where the contours are dashed and not colored in are inferred contours that extend elevations beyond data availability and are included for reference only.
-The groundwater contours were also based on assumptions in order to accumulate enough data points to generate useful contour maps.
+Each contour map follows the same general format using a 100-foot contour interval, with contour elevations indicated in white numeric labels, and measurements at individual monitoring points indicated in black numeric labels.
+Areas where the contours are dashed and not colored between are inferred because the available data are spaced far apart and are included for reference only.
+The groundwater contours were also based on certain assumptions in order to accumulate enough data points to generate useful contour maps.
 Assumptions are as follows:

 - Measurements from wells of different depths are representative of conditions at that location and there are no vertical gradients.
-Due to the limited spatial amount of monitoring points, data from wells of a wide variety of depths were used to generate the contours. - Measurements from dates that may be as far apart temporally as three months are representative of conditions during the spring or fall season, and conditions have not changed substantially from the time of the earliest measurement used to the latest.
-Due to the limited temporal amount of measurements in the Basin, data from a wide variety of measurement dates were used to generate the contours.
+Due to the limited spatial amount of monitoring points, data from wells of a wide variety of depths were used to generate the contours. - Measurements from dates that may span up to three months are representative of conditions during the spring or fall season, and conditions have not changed substantially from the time of the earliest measurement used to the latest within that season.

-These assumptions generate contours that are useful at the planning level for understanding groundwater levels across the Basin, and to identify general horizontal gradients and regional groundwater level trends.
-The contour maps are not indicative of exact values across the Basin because groundwater contour maps approximate conditions between measurement points, and do not account for topography.
-Therefore, a well on a ridge may be farther from groundwater than one in a canyon, and the contour map will not reflect that level of detail.
+These assumptions allow for the generation of contours that are useful at the planning level for understanding groundwater levels across the Basin, and to identify general horizontal gradients and regional groundwater level trends.
+The contour maps are not indicative of exact values across the Basin because the interpolated groundwater contours reflect approximate conditions between measurement points.
+The contours do not account for topography or bedrock outcrops within the Basin.
+Therefore, a well on a ridge may have a greater depth to groundwater than a well in a canyon, and the contour map will not reflect that level of detail.